AhmedJabareen96/Fursa6/HW2 Scripts/README.md

 Run it directly using bash

     bash question1.sh <input1> <input2>
- Notice that inputs must be integers.
+ Notice that inputs must be integers/floats.
 In case of an empty input, the program will be terminated, and an error message will be shown as well.

 **For the second script, use:**